-- Dependent allowance: \$480 each for family members who are minors (other than the head or spouse or co-head) and for family members who are 18 years or older and full-time students or disabled. - Reasonable Child Care Expenses: Deducted for the care of children under 13 when child care is necessary to allow an adult member to work, attend school, or actively seek employment. - Elderly/disabled allowance: \$400 per family for families whose head or spouse is 62 or over or disabled. - Allowable medical expenses: Unreimbursed medical expenses which exceed three percent (3%) of Annual Income may be deducted for all family members of an eligible elderly/disabled family but cannot exceed total household income.
-Medical expenses include the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, payments for legal medical services by physicians, surgeons, dentists, and others, the cost of equipment, supplies and diagnostic devices, insurance premiums, amounts paid for transportation to get medical care, qualified long term care services, and limited amounts paid for qualified long-term care insurance.
-Medical care expenses do not include things merely beneficial to general health, such as vitamins or a vacation.
-Medical marijuana expenses are NOT an allowable deduction.
-See IRS Publication 502 for a list of allowable medical expenses. - Allowable Disability Assistance Expenses (DAE): Are costs incurred for care attendant or auxiliary apparatus that are necessary for an adult member(s) of the family, including the disabled person, to work.
-The DAE must be calculated before the medical deduction is calculated.
-Any family member who is a person with disabilities can qualify for this deduction, it does not have to be an elderly/disabled family.
-The DAE is the unreimbursed amount by which costs exceed three percent (3%) of the gross annual income.
-It cannot exceed the earned income of the adult family member(s) who are enabled to work.
+- Dependent allowance: \$480 each for family members who are minors (other than the head or spouse or co-head) and for family members who are 18 years or older and full-time students or disabled. - Reasonable Child Care Expenses: Deducted for the care of children under 13 when child care is necessary to allow an adult member to work, attend school, or actively seek employment. - Elderly/disabled allowance: \$400 per family for families whose head or spouse is 62 or over or disabled. - Allowable medical expenses: Unreimbursed medical expenses which exceed three percent of Annual Income may be deducted for all family members of an eligible elderly/disabled family.

+• Allowable Disability Assistance Expenses: Unreimbursed medical expenses which exceed three percent (3%) of Annual Income which are for attendant care or auxiliary apparatus for persons with disabilities, may be deducted when the expenditure enables the individual or an adult family member to work.
+If a family has both Disability Assistance and Medical